Who We Are

 - encourage cooperation among specialists in social studies, social science, professional education, and the schools

 - provide a network of communication and mutual support for those involved in social studies education at all levels

 - serve as a support base for the social studies in the state of Arizona and to take appropriate steps to do so

 The Board meets every month, except during June and July.
 The Executive Committee and the Board of Directors are elected by the membership at large at the Annual Conference every year.
-2021 ACSS Current Board & Terms.
+2021 ACSS Current Board & Terms 2021 Board Terms.

-Arizona Council for the Social Studies was founded in 19xx by _______.
-ACSS archival materials are held at Arizona State University
+Arizona Council for the Social Studies was founded in 1975 by university professors and K-12 teaching professionals concerned with supporting social studies teachers in Arizona.
+ACSS archival materials are held at Arizona State University.

 © Copyright Arizona Council for the Social Studies 2021